azavalny/data-structures-algorithms/README.md

 * stored as adjacency list or adjacency matrix where a value or boolean value indicates an edge from node i to j
 ![Alt text](/images/adjacencymatrix.png)
+* adjacency matricies have a constant O(1) edge lookup, but always uses O(n^2) memory
+* adjacency lists have O(n) edge lookup, but best case O(n) memory, worst case O(n^2)

 ### Breadth First Search
-* explore each child before going to any of their children
+* explore each child before going to any of their children in O(m + n) for m verticies and n edges
 * add each child to a **queue** and then go through each child
 ![Alt text](/images/bfs.png)
-* better for finding shortest path between 2 nodes
+* better for finding shortest path between 2 nodes because it discovers verticies in increasing order of distance, and which verticies are reachable from a node (quickly finds its neighbors)
 ### Depth First Search
-* explore each branch completely before moving on to the next branch
+* explore each branch completely before moving on to the next branch in O(m + n) for m verticies and n edges
-* implemented recursively
+* implemented with a **stack** or recursively
 ![Alt text](/images/dfs.png)
 * better if we want to visit every node in a graph